-Be in no doubt: you can become a part of that rising trend and make money from your novel writing!
+Be in no doubt: you can become a part of that rising trend and make money writing novels!

-There's no doubt that landing a traditional publishing deal comes with a lot of kudos attached (despite the fact that the earnings may be pitiful).
+There’s no doubt that landing a traditional publishing deal comes with a lot of kudos attached (despite the often pitiful earnings).

 That said, self-publishing is gaining acceptance as an honorable route to publication…

 In the old days, the gatekeepers were the publishers.
-It was they who kept all the "bad" books from ever being published.
-(Though as we've seen, marketability was a more important factor for them than quality.)
+It was they who kept all the “bad” books from getting published.
+(Though as we’ve seen, marketability was a more important factor for them than quality.)

 Today, anyone can publish anything, no matter how terrible it is.
-What they can't do, however, is sell their novels.
+What they can’t do, though, is sell their novels.